Ovechkin scores 783rd goal as Capitals beat N.J. Devils 6-3 - WHIZ News

 Sheary scored short-handed 47 seconds later as he stole a pass by Bratt in the Devils’ zone and beat Blackwood from between the circles.

-Tatar and Bratt got the Devils within two goals early in the third period and Lindgren had a made a spectacular pad save on Yegor Sharangovich with about six minutes to go.
+Tatar and Bratt got the Devils within two goals early in the third period and Lindgren, who had faced Toronto earlier this season, had a made a spectacular pad save on Yegor Sharangovich with about six minutes to go.

+“So they fired a lot of biscuits at the net,” said Lindgren, whose brother Ryan plays for the Rangers.
+“But I do like feeling the puck, I feel like I get into the game, and it felt awesome to get the win tonight.”

 UP NEXT